Answers to some common questions.

 A: Yes.
-If you hire any of us, you will not lose your appointed military defense counsel.
+If you hire any of us, you will not lose your right to an appointed military defense counsel.
 We will work with your appointed/requested military defense attorney as a “defense team.”
 As the civilian counsel, we will act as your lead defense lawyer, and your military lawyer(s) will assist us.
 As former active duty military defense attorneys ourselves, we have good relationships with active duty military defense counsel and work well with them.
 We also instruct at military defense counsel trainings.
 We have achieved successful results working with Army defense counsel, Navy defense counsel, Air Force defense counsel, Marine defense counsel and Coast Guard defense counsel.

 A: Yes.
-We have represented members of the Army, Navy, Air Force, Marines and Coast Guard stationed around the world.
+We have represented members of the Army, Navy, Air Force, Marines, Coast Guard, and Space Force stationed around the world.

 A: Yes.
 We have represented military members stationed around the globe and will travel to any base inside or outside the continental United States.
 We have represented/defended military members in foreign countries, remote locations, and areas where combat operations were taking place.

 A: Yes.
 We have worked on numerous senior enlisted and senior officer cases.
-We have represented military members with ranks ranging from E-1 through O-7.
-In 2018-2019, attorney Richard V. Stevens defended four senior colonels (O-6) in separate military rape and sexual assault cases – and none of those clients were convicted of rape/sexual assault.
+We have represented military members with ranks ranging from E-1 through O-8.
+As an example, in 2018-2019, attorney Richard V. Stevens defended four senior colonels (O-6) in separate military rape and sexual assault cases – and none of those clients were convicted of rape/sexual assault.
 Attorney Stevens has also represented and defended multiple general officer clients.